Florence Nightingale needs me.

 “Show her through Mary and bring tea.
 Some cake too.
 Do we have cake?”

 “Yes, Ma am.”

-Bernice stood, smoothed her dress and scanned her room.
+Bernice stood, smoothed her dress, and scanned her room.
 It was small, humble, but tidy.
 Florence had never concerned herself with matters of affluence.
 She would not do so now.
-The door reopened, and her friend swept in, authoritative and larger than life as always.
+The door reopened, and her friend swept in, authoritative and larger than life.

 “Bernie, my dear.
-It has been so long, and I must ask forgiveness for neglecting you so.
+It has been so long, and I must ask forgiveness for neglecting you.
 It has not been the action of a friend.
 What can I say?
 I have had so much to do.
 So much.”

 “My dear, I have no time for tea and cake.
-Firstly I ask forgiveness, for I fear my visit might be misleading.
-I am not here to console you, Bernice.
+I am not here to console you, Bernie.
 I am not here as a friend, and the good lord knows that is why I should be here, but no, I am here to seek a favour.”

-Bernice wondered what it was that she could possibly offer Florence?
-Her inheritance lost to her father's gambling debts left her and her mother living on a meagre allowance from an aunt.
+“Really?”
+A puzzled look settled on Bernice’s face.
+She wondered what it was that she could possibly offer Florence.
+Her inheritance lost to her father's gambling debts left she and her mother living on a meagre allowance from an aunt.
 She had nothing of value.

 “These are difficult times, and difficult times call for exemplary conduct.
 Conduct conducive to our station,” Florence continued, “You agree, of course, don’t you, Bernie?”

 “I'm sure I do, Florrie."

 As young girls, they spent much time in each other's company, and never in all that time had Florence ever gotten to the point without instilling a pre-allegiance of duty and commitment.